shpml/fundamentals/08_chapter/intro.md

 # JavaScript

 Now it's time for us to move on to the main event: programming.
+It is time to add some functionality to our memory game!
 It's worth mentioning that although most people think of programming as being about writing code, it's really much more about solving problems.
 Problems such as:

 - "How many students are here today?"
 - "How far away am I from the restaurant?"